chmp/ipytest/Readme.md

   verbosity
 - `raise_on_error` (default: `False`): if `True`, unsuccessful invocations will raise a `RuntimeError`
-- `tempfile_fallback` (default: `False`): if `True`, a temporary file is created as a fallback when no valid filename can be determined
 - `run_in_thread` (default: `False`): if `True`, pytest will be run a separate thread.
 This way of running is required when testing async code with `pytest_asyncio` since it starts a separate event loop
-- `register_module` (default: `False`): if `True`, ipytest will register the notebook with Python module system.
-This way the module can be imported.
-Some pytest plugins require importing the module.
-An example is the doctest module.
-It is strongly recommended to only use `register_module=True` with the `tempfile_fallback`, since otherwise real modules may be shadowed
 - `defopts` (default: `True`): if `True`, ipytest will add the current module to the arguments passed to pytest.
 If `False` only the arguments given and `adopts` are passed.
 Such a setup may be helpful